atfieldson/whipworks.com/README.md

-yarn             (no arguments) installs dependencies yarn build       builds the site mkdir .cache     for if .cache doesn't exist and I don't have permission to create it
+yarn             (no arguments) installs dependencies yarn build       builds the site mkdir .cache     for if .cache doesn't exist and I don't have permission to create it To invalidate current cache, do this as little as possible: aws cloudfront create-invalidation --distribution-id E3JS36YMAEJ3WR --paths "/*"

 2. run `yarn run build`, followed by `yarn run deploy`.
 That's it!